 For now, we're just going to use the line of code under Step 1, so copy that and then we can hop on over to Webflow.

 In your Webflow site builder, open the pages tab in the left-hand toolbar and create a new page called Blog (or whatever you'd like!).

 Now, when you hover over your new Blog page, a gear icon will appear that opens a new settings panel.

 At the bottom of that panel, under where it says "Before </body> tag," we can paste in the code snippet we copied from DropInBlog.

 Adding Our Posts

 Now that Webflow is connected to DropInBlog, we need to tell it exactly where on the page we want our posts to be loaded.
 This is important, so follow closely.

-In the Add Elements tab, the little square with a plus, we can drag and drop a new Container wherever we want onto our new Blog page.
-You can use other elements if you want, but containers will center your content and add some spacing around the sides, which looks best most of the time.
+In the Add Elements tab, the little square with a plus, we can drag and drop a new Container wherever we want on our new Blog page.
+You can use other elements if you want, but containers will neatly center your content and add some spacing around the sides, which looks best most of the time.

 Once you get the hang of this, you'll see you're not just limited to pulling in posts – you can add more containers with other IDs like dib-categories or dib-authors.

 A note: Don't worry that nothing is immediately showing in the page builder as you go; it's all happening behind the scenes and will be loaded in when the page is published.